natefinch/eg/README.md

     Details() string
 }
 ```
-Detailed is an interface that represents an erro that can returned detailed
+Detailed is an interface that represents an error that can returned detailed
 information.